EnigmaCurry/homelab/README.md

 ## Services implemented

+ * traefik - Reverse SSL HTTP proxy with Lets Encrypt Certificate.
+All the containers that provide an HTTP interface, are proxied through traefik and thereby gain automatic SSL support.

  * dnsmasq - LAN local DNS service.
 Configured to provide wildcard DNS for a whole domain as well as general DNS forwarding to an upstream DNS server (whichever one is already configured on the docker host, probably your router.)

- * traefik - Reverse SSL HTTP proxy with Lets Encrypt Certificate.
-All the containers that provide an HTTP interface, are proxied through traefik and thereby gain automatic SSL support.
+ * jupyter-notebook - A single user IPython Notebook server.
+The 'work' directory is saved to a docker volume called jupyter_notebooks.